Ontario Land Tribunal

 On June 1, 2021, the Ontario Land Tribunal Act, 2021 consolidated the Board of Negotiation, continued under the Expropriations Act, the Conservation Review Board, the Environmental Review Tribunal, the Local Planning Appeal Tribunal and the Mining and Lands Tribunal into one Ontario Land Tribunal.

-Ontario Land Tribunal is seeking part-time Members to adjudicate cases in relation to a range of matters governed by a broad ranged of statutes, including:
+Ontario Land Tribunal is seeking full-time Members to adjudicate cases in relation to a range of matters governed by a broad ranged of statutes, including:

 Ontario Land Tribunal is committed to professional development and provides comprehensive internal continuing professional development program for Members.
 The program includes fundamental topics of legislative overview, decision writing, substantive training in the range of specific subject matters, mock hearings and various other subjects, delivered in an interactive format, via virtual platforms.